Tuslaw High School

-Tuslaw High School is a public high school located in Tuscarawas Township, Ohio near the city of Massillon and serves all high school students in the Tuslaw Local School district.
+Tuslaw High School (THS) is a public high school located in Tuscarawas Township, Ohio, near the city of Massillon, and serves all high school students in the Tuslaw Local School District.
 Tuslaw High School is a member of the Stark County Area Vocational School District allowing its high school students to attend the R.G.
-Drage Vocational Center located in Massillon.

-The school's mascot is the Mustang and the school colors are blue and white with a little red trim.
+Drage Vocational Center in Massillon.
+The school's athletic teams are known as the Mustangs and the school colors are blue and white with red trim.

+The original high school was built in 1960 with 9th through 11th grades attending.
+Prior to that, district high school students attended Northwest High School near Canal Fulton or Washington High School in Massillon.
 Voters passed a levy in 2002 to construct a new high school next to the original school, converting the old high school into a middle school.

-The original high school was built in 1960 with 9th through 11th grades attending.
-Prior to that the district high school students attended Northwest High School in Canal Fulton, Ohio or Washington High School in Massillon, Ohio.